DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/if-your-application-is-unsuccessful.md

 There could be a number of reasons your application was unsuccessful:

-### The course is full

-Unfortunately, popular courses do fill up quickly.
-You can [find another course](https://find-teacher-training-courses.service.gov.uk/) with a different provider if the one you applied for is now full.

 ### You do not have the GCSEs at minimum grade 4 (C), or equivalent

 To train to teach in primary and secondary schools in England, you’ll need: